 Guide to Big Cat Safaris: Cheetahs

 Cheetahs are the speed merchants of Africa's grasslands.
+Find the best places to see cheetahs in the wild.

 It’s often hard to predict where a cheetah might be, however they’ll often be spotted on a termite mound or simply in the middle of the grasslands they’re hunting on.
 You need to keep your distance, especially if they are hunting as it would be easy to cause them to abandon a hunt if you got too close.
 A hunt by a coalition is quite a spectacular and thrilling sight.